AP-692/The-Maid-of-Kent-Elizabeth-Barton1/README.md

 [^ref30]: Sharon L. Jansen.
 [^ref31]: United Kingdom, Statutes of the Realm.
 Edited by A. Luders and others.
 11 vols.
 London: HMSO 1810-28. http://heinonline.org/HOL/Welcome, accessed March 14, 2022.
 [^ref32]: G.R.
 Elton, “The Law of Treason in the Early Reformation,” The Historical Journal 11, no. 2 (1968): 214.
+[^ref33]: Sharon L. Jansen.
+[^ref34]: Sarah Farha, “Her Intollerable Arrogancy: Comparing the Martyrdoms of Anne Askew and Elizabeth Barton Under Henry VIII,” Western Illinois Historical Review, Vol. III, Spring 2011, (2011): 14.
+[^ref35]: Shagan, Popular Politics and the English Reformation (Cambridge: Cambridge University Press, 2003), 62.
+Peter Marshall discusses Barton in conjunction with the broader agenda to eliminate religious fraud (prophecy, miracles, and relics) that also discounted the monasteries during the period of the suppression.
+See “Forgeries and Miracles in the Reign of Henry VIII,” Past and Present 178 (2003): 39-73.
+[^ref36]: Sarah Farha., p, 18.
+[^ref38]: L.E.
+Whatmore, ed.
+'The Sermon against the Holy Maid of Kent and her Adherents, delivered at Paul's Cross, November the 23rd, 1533, and at Canterbury, December the 7th."
+English Historical Review, 58 (1943): 474.